jails-org/Jails/documentation/docs/index.md

 ## Modules

-A Module is just a AMD module, it doesn't have any relationship with **Jails** core.
+A Module is just a AMD module, it doesn't have any relationship with **Jails** core, but they can be used to extend your application, it will be probably the most independent element of jails core.
+That means you should be able to get this module and use in another project that doesn't have Jails running.